 HTTP stands for the HyperText Transfer Protocol, and is an application-level protocol that was designed to process data requests for the World Wide Web.
 The World Wide Web is a service found on the Internet, therefore, HTTP is designed for use on the Internet (TCP/IP), and is a part of the application layer of the Internet protocol suite.
 The development of HTTP is currently (2014) controlled by two bodies: 1) Internet Engineering Task Force (IETF); 2) World Wide Web Consortium (W3C).
 HTTP is based upon a client server model: where a client program (browser) makes HTTP requests to a server that hosts web orientated documents (html, cgi, gif, jpeg etc).
 HTTP functions in a similar manner to FTP; although there is a difference in how each protocol uses the Transmission Control Protocol (TCP) to reliable send data.
 HTTP resources are located by client programs (browsers etc) that use URL's and hyperlinks; a hyperlink (hypertext link) is text / image, located in a web document, that are embedded with a URL.
 Uniform Resource Locators (URL's) is a type of Uniform Resource Identifier (URI) that typically contains: http (protocol), hostname (www.internet-guide.co.uk), and a file name (example.html).

-Tim Berners-Lee, designed the first version of HTTP with his team at CERN.
+(Pictured right: Tim Berners-Lee, who designed the first version of HTTP while working at CERN)

 Development of HTTP